mohitpai/journey-optimizer.en/help/using/code-based/create-code-based.md

     >
     >Changing the authoring mode will result in losing all of your current code, so make sure to switch modes before you start authoring.

 1. Enter your code as needed.
-The code editor leverages the [!DNL Journey Optimizer] Expression editor with all its personalization and authoring capabilities.
+You can leverage the [!DNL Journey Optimizer] Expression editor with all its personalization and authoring capabilities.
 [Learn more](../personalization/personalization-build-expressions.md)

     ![](assets/code-based-campaign-code-editor.png)